Invariant measures of Mass Migration Processes: Attractiveness and coupling rates

 \section{Attractiveness and coupling rates}

 In this section, we take advantage of the work done in \cite{GS} on multiple-jump conservative dynamics of misanthrope type, a class of models including MMP, to analyze attractiveness properties of MMP.
-In Subsection \ref{subsec:coupl-for-attra} we explicit for MMP the coupling rates introduced in \cite{GS}.
-This enables us, in Subsection \ref{subsec:IcapSe}, to derive the extremal translation invariant and invariant probability measures for MM-ZRP and MM-TP.
+In Subsection \ref{subsec:IcapSe}, we derive the extremal translation invariant and invariant probability measures for MM-ZRP and MM-TP.
 In Lemma \ref{lemma:attract} and in Subsection \ref{subsec-attra-cond} we give necessary and sufficient conditions for attractiveness of MMP, MM-ZRP and MM-TP based on the conditions established in \cite{GS}.

 Let us first recall the set-up for attractiveness, for which we refer to \cite{Lig}.
 We consider the following partial order on the state space $\XX\subset \N^{\X}$.
 For $\eta,\zeta\in\XX$,

 A bounded, continuous function $f$ on $\XX$ is called \emph{monotone} if $f(\eta)\leq f(\zeta)$ whenever $\eta\leq \zeta$.
 We call a particle system \emph{attractive} if for every bounded, monotone continuous function $f$ on $\XX$ and every time $t>0$, the function $S(t) f$ is again a bounded, monotone, continuous function on $\XX$.
 To check attractiveness of a particle system, the first step is to derive necessary conditions on the rates.
 The second step is to check that they are sufficient by constructing an \emph{increasing}, markovian coupling $\left( \eta_t,\zeta_t \right)_{t\ge 0}$ of two copies of the process, that is a coupling which preserves the ordering of its marginals: \\[.1cm] $\makebox[2cm]{} \eta_0\leq \zeta_0 $ implies $\eta_t\leq \zeta_t,\ P^{(\eta_0,\zeta_0)}$-almost surely, for every $t>0$. \\[.1cm] Usually, for dynamics with transitions consisting in the jump, birth or death of a single particle, the so-called \textit{basic coupling} is used: for jumps, it means that coupled particles try to jump together as much as possible from the same departure site to the same arrival site.
 But basic coupling is useless when $k\ge 1$ particles jump simultaneously, as in the class of conservative dynamics analyzed in \cite{GS}, which includes the MMP.
 Let us rewrite the results from \cite{GS} we need in the context of models with generator \eqref{generator}.